 There’s a lot to know about PMP Certification, but if you find the right study group or mentor, you will find yourself navigating through the certification waters with the greatest ease.

 One frequently asked question after you’ve received your PMP certification is…what’s next?
-Take your new found skills and knowledge and incorporate them into a 30 day FREE trial with ProjectManager.com.
+Take your new found skills and knowledge and incorporate them into actual project planning tools.
+Try a 30 day free trial with ProjectManager.com.
 You can save time and hassle, quickly create plans, produce better reports, and improve your success as you climb the corporate ladder!